 Christine E. Sleeteris a Professor in the College of Professional Studies at California State University, Monterey Bay.
 She was a former classroom teacher in Seattle.
 She is incoming Vice President of Division K of the American Educational Research Association (2004-2006), and was General Program Chair of the 1998 AERA Annual Meeting.
 She was President of the Sociology of Education Association (2001-2003).Dr.
 Sleeter has received several awards for her work including the California State University Monterey Bay President’s Medal (2003), the NAME Research Award (1994), and the AERA Committee on the Role and Status of Minorities in Education Distinguished Scholar Award (1995).
 Sleeter was a recent President of NAME and is currently serving on the board as Immediate Past President.
 Some of her recent publications include Sleeter, C. E. (2004).
 Context-conscious portraits and context-blind policy.
 Anthropology & Education Quarterly.
 35(1): 132-136; Sleeter, C. E. (2003) Teaching globalization.
 Multicultural Perspectives 5(2): 3-9; Sleeter, C. E. (2003) Reform and control: An analysis of SB 2042.
 Teacher Education Quarterly, 20 (1): 19-30; Sleeter, C. E. (2002) State curriculum standards and the shaping of student consciousness.
 Social Justice 29 (4): 8-25; Sleeter, C. E. (2001) Culture, Difference and Power (Teachers College Press); and Turning on Learning and Making Choices for Multicultural Education, both with Carl Grant (Wiley, 2003).Christine E. Sleeter’s website: http://home.csumb.edu/s/sleeterchristine/world/Sleeter’s newest book is Power, Teaching, and Teacher Education: Confronting Injustice with Critical Research and Action: (General Editors: Norm Denzin, Joe L. Kincheloe and Shirley R. Steinberg)(available from www.peterlang.com) This collection of essays frames the work of teachers and teacher educators within a struggle over what it means to educate a highly diverse public.
 Visions for public education, as shaped by progressivism and the Civil Rights movements, have emphasized preparation of all children and youth for participation in a diverse democracy.
 This vision is being challenged by neoliberalism, which frames education as a commodity to be acquired for individual advancement within a competitive marketplace, and as an arena for profit-making.
 In this book, Sleeter connects incisive conceptual analyses, research reviews, and descriptive portraits of teachers and teacher educators as they «teach back to power.» She argues that the work of pushing back against neoliberalism, especially as it overlaps with racism, patriarchy, and radical religious fundamentalism, is a political project, but one that research can help to support.

 Penelope L. Lisi, Editor of Multicultural Perspectives, the official scholarly publication of NAME. is Professor in the Department of Educational Leadership at Central Connecticut State University.
 Her scholarship work focuses on leadership for social justice, leadership for teaching and learning, and leadership in international school settings.
 She has made more than 20 trips to Iceland to investigate educational leadership in an environment of school change.
 Penny has delivered more than 45 peer-reviewed papers at conferences in the United States, England, Finland, Portugal, Hungary, Switzerland, Jamaica, and Iceland.
 She is an adjunct faculty in the Global Education Program through the College of New Jersey and has taught summer courses since 2005 in Palma de Mallorca.
 With long-time collaborator Bill Howe, their first text together is Becoming a Multicultural Educator: Developing Awareness, Gaining Skills, and Taking Action.
-(SAGE, 2013).
+(SAGE, 2013), which won the NAME Book Award in 2013.

 Dr. Marbley also serves on several editorial boards including Journal of Praxis for Multicultural Education, Multicultural Education, and The Journal for the Study of Sports and Athletes in Education, Journal of Thought, Educational Foundations and the National Charter Schools Institute Learning Resources Journal.
 She has served as a reviewer for International Journal of Educational Administration and Policy Studies; Teachers College Record; Journal of African American Studies; the Journal of Counseling and Development and Sex Roles.